external-mirrors/mitra/README.md

 ./mitra
 ```

 An HTTP server will be needed to handle HTTPS requests.
-See the example of [nginx configuration file](./contrib/mitra.nginx).
+See examples of [Nginx](./contrib/mitra.nginx) and [Caddy](./contrib/Caddyfile) configuration files.

 To run Mitra as a systemd service, check out the [systemd unit file example](./contrib/mitra.service).